Robbie Grossman Player Props: Rangers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks ninth in the league.
+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks ninth in MLB.

-- The Orioles have a 4.15 team ERA that ranks 12th among all league pitching staffs.
+- The Orioles have a 4.15 team ERA that ranks 14th across all league pitching staffs.

-- Orioles pitchers combine to rank 21st in baseball in home runs surrendered (64 total, 1.3 per game).
+- Orioles pitchers combine to rank 20th in baseball in home runs given up (64 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.